laukik29/Robot-Automation-and-Maze-Solving-using-ROS-QSTP-2022/README.md

 Useful Tools: [Git](https://git-scm.com/), [Terminator](https://terminator-gtk3.readthedocs.io/en/latest/)

 ## Contributors
--Laukik B Nakhwa
+- Laukik B Nakhwa
--Yash Yelmame
+- Yash Yelmame
--Manan Arora
+- Manan Arora

-What is QSTP?
+## What is QSTP?
 Quark Summer Technical Projects (QSTP) is a platform where experienced BITS students (currently in their 2/3/4th year); part of the clubs or independently; mentor Project-centric Courses for other students over the summer.

 Please check out the QSTP'22 website for details on each project and further information. https://qstp.bitsquark.org/